ptrung/Log-Analysis/README.md

 ### Run

-1. Laod the data into localdatabase with the command: `psql -d news -f newsdata.sql`
+1. Load the data into local database with the command: `psql -d news -f newsdata.sql`
 2. Run the program with: `python log.py`

 ### Output